anibalsolon/matchgroup/README.md

 Find matched groups on your dataset!

-It looks for the smallest group from your dataset, and matches the number of participants based on a Gower dissimilarity matrix from variables of your dataset (e.g. age and sex).
+It looks for the smallest group in your dataset, and matches the number of participants based on a Gower dissimilarity matrix from variables of your dataset (e.g. age and sex).

 ```python